-The Advisor pays each Subadvisor out of its own resources; the Fund has no obligation to pay the Subadvisors.
-Each Subadvisor has entered into a subadvisory agreement with the Advisor and Harbor ETF Trust, on behalf of each respective Fund.
-Each discretionary Subadvisor is responsible for providing the respective Fund with advice concerning the investment management of the Fund's portfolio, which advice shall be consistent with the investment objectives and policies of the Fund.
-Each discretionary Subadvisor determines what securities shall be purchased, sold or held for the respective Fund and what portion of such Fund's assets are held uninvested.
-Each non-discretionary Subadvisor provides investment advice to the Advisor, which is responsible for the day-to-day investment decision making for the Fund.

-Each Subadvisor is responsible for its own costs of providing services to the Fund.
-Each discretionary and non-discretionary Subadvisor's subadvisory fee rate is based on a stated percentage of the Fund's average annual net assets.
+The Advisor pays the Subadvisor out of its own resources; the Fund has no obligation to pay the Subadvisor.
+The Subadvisor has entered into a subadvisory agreement with the Advisor and Harbor ETF Trust, on behalf of the Fund.
+The Subadvisor is responsible for providing the Fund with advice concerning the investment management of the Fund's portfolio, which advice shall be consistent with the investment objectives and policies of the Fund.
+The Subadvisor determines what securities shall be purchased, sold or held for the Fund and what portion of its assets are held uninvested.
+The Subadvisor is responsible for its own costs of providing services to the Fund.
+The Subadvisor's subadvisory fee rate is based on a stated percentage of the Fund's average annual net assets.